Khan Academy SAT Will Never Be Enough - Here's Why

 Introduction

-Here's a one-sentence summary of my stance: Khan Academy could have built a much better SAT prep program, but it's being handcuffed by the demands of the College Board.
+Here's a one-sentence summary of my stance: Khan Academy could have built a much better SAT prep program, but it was handcuffed by the demands of the College Board.

 To fully understand the weaknesses of Khan Academy's SAT program, you have to understand the nature of the partnership between College Board and Khan Academy.

 To you, the high school student, the College Board may seem like a monolithic giant bent on ruining your life.
-But the reality is the College Board is a vulnerable group struggling to justify its existence in a shifting education landscape.
-This is the entire reason for the 2016 SAT redesign.
-You'll see how Khan Academy's SAT program is a tool used by College Board to further its own agenda.
+But in 2016 the reality was that the College Board was a vulnerable group struggling to justify its existence in a shifting education landscape.
+That's why they've now redesigned the SAT twice in the past decade.

-If you're interested in why the College Board is struggling and its strategy to stay alive, then keep reading this from top to bottom.
+If you're interested in why the College Board was (and to some extent still is) struggling and its strategy to stay alive, then keep reading this from top to bottom.

 If you just care about hearing the pros and cons of Khan Academy's SAT program, click here to skip down the page.
 However, if you plan on using Khan Academy for 20 hours or more of prep, I think this article is well worth the 15 minute read, so you know what you're getting out of your studying.